gazbert/spring-boot-rest-app/README.md

 ([RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)): Users can view Market config, but only administrators can update it.

+The endpoints are accessed from the `http://localhost:8080` base URL.

-You can view the [Swagger](https://swagger.io/tools/swagger-ui/) docs at:
+Take a look at the [Swagger](https://swagger.io/tools/swagger-ui/) docs at:
 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) once you've configured and started the app.